bodobraegger/bodobraegger.github.io/pages/notes/2024-02-27_visual_overview.md

     )
 </script>

-The contents of this page will be uploaded shortly.
-Please check again tomorrow!
+The contents of this page are currently uploading.
+Please check again later!

 ```javascript
 gradient(1).pixelate().out(o0)